elixir-inspector/ua_inspector/README.md

-# UA Inspector
+# UAInspector

 User agent parser library.

 ## Package Setup

-To use UA Inspector with your projects, edit your `mix.exs` file and add the required dependencies:
+To use UAInspector with your projects, edit your `mix.exs` file and add the required dependencies:

 ```elixir